Skip to content

 Debugging Methods

 Effective debugging is a skill that separates productive developers from frustrated ones.
 Perl provides multiple layers of debugging tools, from compile-time checks to interactive debuggers.
+The key is knowing which tool fits the problem.

 Prevention first: use strict and use warnings catch the majority of bugs before your code even runs.
 Undeclared variables, misused data types, and common mistakes are flagged immediately.
 See the Introduction for why these two lines are non-negotiable.
+You can also run perl -c script.pl to syntax-check a file without executing it - useful for catching typos in scripts that would be expensive or dangerous to run.

 Print debugging: The simplest approach - add print or warn statements to trace variable values and execution flow. warn writes to STDERR (so it doesn't corrupt program output) and includes the file and line number.
 Data::Dumper displays complex data structures in a readable format: